 - Vitamin C; brightens the skin topically and when consumed boosts my immune system

 - Vitamin D3; essential for bone health, immune support and muscle function

 - Zinc; powerful antioxidant, skin and immune support

 - Detox tea; for liver and kidney cleanse

 My favorites also include nettle, turmeric, and ginger tea, I use them to calm inflammation and help with menstruation.

 I use to buy flaxseed liquid and ingest them by the spoonful but I disliked the taste so I switched to flaxseed liquid capsules.
-I sometimes make them myself by buying the vegetarian capsules from Capsuline then filling them with the Liquid Flaxseed by using the capsule filling tray.
+I sometimes make them myself by buying the vegetarian capsules from Capsuline then filling them with the Liquid Flaxseed.
 Other concoctions can be made by using different powders or liquids.
 I’ve asked my doctor about my usage of these items and so should you!

 I am fortunate to work with a very understanding boss who keeps the whole team motivated during this incredibly stressful time.
 It’s very reassuring and lifts a burden off my shoulder not worrying whether I’ll be laid-off.
 Even with a low-stress work situation, it's not easy to deal with the many stressors present whilst working from home.
 Maintaining a work-life balance is even more crucial and precarious task when stationed at home.
 Walking in the morning and at night while my daughter is riding her bike is a way for us to connect with nature and put things into perspective while practicing social distancing.

 Live in hope of that beautiful rainbow; do what brings your joy and don't sweat the small stuff.